xuri/excelize-doc/en/variables.md

     // ErrSparklineStyle defined the error message on receive the invalid
     // sparkline Style parameters.
     ErrSparklineStyle = errors.New("parameter 'Style' must between 0-35")
-)
+    // ErrWorkbookPassword defined the error message on receiving the incorrect
+    // workbook password.
+    ErrWorkbookPassword = errors.New("the supplied open workbook password is not correct") )
 ```